 【Share For Extra Prizes】

-The participants are required to screenshot and share the “lighted” e-medals which is “Run Run Runner” e-medals on his/her Facebook account with his/her own caption and include hashtag #RunRunRunner, #HUAWEIWatchGTRunner,, #huaweihealth and tag @HUAWEIMOBILEMY
+To submit an entry for the Share For Extra Prizes activity, the Participants are required to screenshot and share the “RUN!
+RUN!
+RUNNER!” e-medal lit up onto his Facebook account with a caption about the Campaign and include the hashtag #RunRunRunner, #HUAWEIWatchGTRunner, #huaweihealth and the tag @HUAWEIMOBILEMY (“FB Post”)

-The 3 post will be randomly selected as the winners by Lucky Draw to win the prizes as follow:
+Three (3) eligible FB Post will be randomly selected by the HUAWEI to win the prizes of the activity as follow: -

 1st Prize